 - Personal protective equipment (PPE) to all front line staff

 - Masks for passengers, if needed

 CTrail offers contactless ticketing for a safe, stress-free ticket purchasing experience for CTrail Harford Line, CTrail Shore Line East, and connecting New Haven Line (Metro-North) service.

 Contactless ticketing is now available via the CTrail eTix app at the Apple Store and Google Play Store .
 The CTrail eTix app supports both Apple and Google Pay in addition to major credit/debit card providers.

 - Conduct daily health and safety meetings with employees and stakeholders to review current procedures

-- Installed hand sanitizer dispensers have been installed at all stations
+- Provide hand sanitizer dispensers at all stations

 - Provide Personal Protective Equipment (PPE) for public purchase at major stations through vending machines